Ford 999: Racing career

 Oldfield, despite having absolutely no driving experience, learned how to race the 999.
-In his October 1902 debut, a five-mile (8 km) race known as the Manufacturers' Challenge Cup, despite a strong challenge from Winton once again (which was the rematch for which Ford had originally planned), Oldfield easily won.
+In his October 1902 debut, a five-mile (8 km) race known as the Manufacturers' Challenge Cup, despite a strong challenge from Alexander Winton once again (which was the rematch for which Ford had originally planned), Oldfield easily won.
 The 999 set a course speed record at the track at Grosse Pointe, and went on to tour America and score many other victories.
 Cooper retained ownership of the car for its racing career, while Oldfield ultimately pursued a racing career with Winton, against whom he had raced at the outset.